-- Southern Equality Fund grants are intended to support grassroots and new work with annual budgets of less than $50,000; however, if your group’s budget is more than $50,000, please go ahead and apply, explaining why your work is a fit in the application.
+- Southern Equality Fund grants are intended to support grassroots and new work with annual budgets of less than $50,000; however, if your group’s budget is more than $50,000, please go ahead and request funding, explaining why your work is a fit in the application.

-- You may not apply for additional funding if you have already received $1,000 from the Southern Equality Fund in the past six months.
+- You may not request additional funding if you have already received $1,000 from the Southern Equality Fund in the past six months.
 This restriction does not apply to Rapid Response rounds.

-- Although groups are not required to be a 501(c)3 or have a fiscal sponsor in order to apply, we do require that all grantees adhere to 501(c)(3) requirements for funded work.
+- Although groups are not required to be a 501(c)3 or have a fiscal sponsor in order to receive funding, we do require that all groups adhere to 501(c)(3) requirements for funded work.

 What we prioritize: